HubTou/PNU/_demos/hello_world/README.md

 """
 ```

-* The second line of a Python script starts a comment called a [docstring](https://www.python.org/dev/peps/pep-0008/#documentation-strings) (from [documentation](http://www.catb.org/~esr/jargon/html/D/documentation.html) string)
+* The second line of a Python script starts a comment called a [docstring](https://www.python.org/dev/peps/pep-0008/#documentation-strings) (from "documentation
-  and is specified in the [PEP 257 convention](https://www.python.org/dev/peps/pep-0257/).
+  string") and is specified in the [PEP 257 convention](https://www.python.org/dev/peps/pep-0257/).
 * This peculiar docstring comments the whole program.
 * You should put a one line description of your program on the first line of the comment.
 * I use the same structure than what the [whatis](https://www.freebsd.org/cgi/man.cgi?query=whatis) command returns: the name of the program - the one line description.